 Where to Find Us

 Union Coffee House is devoted to making a difference in its surrounding community, and as such, we are proud to call Union home.
-From our board meetings to our monthly sessions, Union gives us the space to plan and grow.
+From our meetings to our monthly sessions, Union gives us the space to plan and grow.
 FLOW couldn’t be happier to have Union’s encouragement and financial support as we write this first chapter in our story.

 Meet Our Leaders